 This simple command installs

-GitPython in your virtual environment on Windows, Linux, and MacOS.
-Uppercase or lowercase library name doesn’t matter.
+gitpython in your virtual environment on Windows, Linux, and MacOS.
+It assumes that your

 pip version is updated.
 If it isn’t, use the following two commands in your terminal, command line, or shell (there’s no harm in doing it anyways):

 $ python -m pip install --upgrade pip $ pip install pandas

 $ symbol.
 This is just to illustrate that you run it in your shell/terminal/command line.